sctlcd/pearl/README.md

 #####  Navigation bar

-- A top navbar with the logo and the name of the website, menu items and dropdown menu items : Gallery, My Account, Basket and a product search bar.
+- A top navbar with the logo and the name of the website, menu items and dropdown menu items : Gallery, My Account, Shopping bag and a product search bar.
 - a navbar with the products menu items and dropdown menu items

 - Common desktop/mobile: